Marine Gate: History

 After the war ended, repairs were made and people moved back in.
 The original layout, with 105 flats, was changed to accommodate more: the main restaurant was taken out in 1955 and the space divided into flats, and the number of flats available went up to 120.
 The shops were converted into additional garages as well.
 These changes reflected the decline in the demand for hotel-style serviced apartment blocks: longer leases began to be offered, some flats were sold to their occupiers, and residents were able to become shareholders in the leaseholding company, Marine Gate Holdings Ltd. Its subsidiary Marine Gate Management Ltd runs and manages the building.
 There are now 132 flats, each with "American-style" numbering in which each floor has a letter.
 Flats range in size from one to four bedrooms.
 The garaging below the block has allocated parking, bicycle storage and a carwash facility, and there are about 4 acre of south-facing gardens in front of the building.
+Marine Gate Holdings Ltd Directors are appointed by leaseholders.
 There are two sets of seven lifts inside.